Updated June 25th, for 2021

 As such, you'll want to look for a machine that can keep up with your progress.

 The machine you buy should offer enough configurability to help you set the right levels of intensity, resistance, and pace throughout your workouts.
+It should also help you know when you're going overboard.

 Muscle Group(s) Targeted

 Everyone has their personal preferences when it comes to the type of exercise they do.
 This is why, keeping your own preferences in mind, it's a good idea to look for a machine that explicitly targets the muscle groups that you'd like to work out.
+That's why you might want to go for a spin bike over a treadmill or vice versa, for instance, albeit both being great cardio machines.

 Below, I'll be going over what muscle groups each type of cardio machine is great for to help you get an idea of which candidates you should look at closer, and which you should write off altogether.